mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 # Modular JavaScript
-Modularity has always been a staple of good development; it promotes code-reuse and enhances maintainability.
+Modularity has always been a staple of good development; it promotes code reuse and enhances maintainability.
 Unfortunately, writing modular JavaScript was not easy, at least not until node.js came along.
-In fact, JavaScript did not have a way to write modules build into the language.
+In fact, JavaScript did not have a way to write modules built into the language.
 (Read that last sentence again, out loud.)
 Over time, this lead to developers building their own strategies and tools to create modular JavaScript.
 I will spare you the history lesson and the cornucopia of solutions this has lead to (but you should definitely Google it) and just let you know that, _finally_, ES2015 introduced a native feature in the JavaScript language that supports the creation of modules.
 And since we are coding in ES2015 already, this is the only solution we will be using going forward.

 # Our first Module
 Lets go back to our example ```app.js``` and introduce some JavaScript Modules to see how they work.
 First we create a new folder called ```lib``` in our ```src``` folder that will hold all our JavaScript Modules.